- Vaccines are now available from all area health departments; we recommend that everyone eligible get a COVID vaccination at this point.

 mRNA vaccines have been in development since 1989.
 Initially we weren’t very good at making them, but science kept advancing.
 Moderna (notice it ends in “RNA”) was founded in 2010 to apply this science, and others like Pfizer did as well.
 Pfizer and Moderna were able to make a COVID vaccine almost immediately because all they had to do was put the mRNA sequence of the virus spike protein into their vaccine already in development, and voila!

-We developed mRNA vaccines against MERS, SARS, and H1N1.
-None of which made it to the public, not because of safety, but because those germs fizzled out without needing a vaccine (unlike COVID).
+We developed mRNA vaccines against MERS, SARS, and H1N1, none of which made it to the public — not because of safety, but because those germs fizzled out without needing a vaccine (unlike COVID).
 The SARS and MERS vaccines have 3 years of long-term safety data without major adverse events, and the H1N1 vaccine was developed in 6 months (a similar timeline to our current situation).

 We’re not going to wade into politics, vaccine mistrust, or the history of systemic abuse of minorities by the medical establishment.
 Don’t get us wrong; all of that is very important in understanding the current situation, but the most important message we have is: trust the process.
 Trust the expert physicians advising the FDA and CDC, trust the science, and talk with your family and friends about their perceptions of the vaccine.
 Share this document or other quality information to those that want to learn more about the vaccine.
-We must vaccinate to end this, the only other way is everyone catches the virus and hundreds of thousands more die.
-Please get the shot.
-We would be happy to talk with any of you personally and answer any questions we can.

 - If I had COVID, should I get the vaccine?